KamilMatejuk/University/Python/README.md

 Algorithm changing all files name to lowercase in given directory and below.

 ### Movie_Recomendation
 Using [Movie Latest Dataset](https://grouplens.org/datasets/movielens/latest/) I created a recomendation system for given user.
+This set is quite big (`ml-latest.zip`, `265 MB`, `27 000 000` ratings, by `280 000` users on `58 000` movies).
 Using movie ratings by different user the program aims to sort movies in order of possibility, that this movie will get high rating by another user.
 I used calculations on `sparse metrices` (because of the size of data).
 The first argument in `main`: `userId` means for which user the recommendations will be generated.

 ### Pascal_Triangle
 A recurrent algorithm (optimized for time and memmory complexity) for creating pascal triangle.